jarusll/the-logs/index.md

 # 2022-06-05

 Biggest oof of the day, I was trying to reverse proxy without registering the subdomain.
 Yayyy.
-In my defence this is my first reverse proxy setup and I barely know anything.
+In my defense this is my first reverse proxy setup and I barely know anything.

 Now I need to add jupyter as systemd service.